edenreich/voyager-laravel-backend/README.md

 ## Authentication

 Before you begin you have to make sure that terraform is authenticated with digitalocean: `export TF_VAR_do_token='[digitalocean-access-token]'`.
+Also make sure that your computer is authenticated with dockerhub. (a `~/.docker/config` file should be present, this will be uploaded as a secret to kubernetes cluster, for pulling private images from your dockerhub registry).

 ## Deploy to Staging